 2. Go to wifi and Forget Your current WIFI

 3. Choose Your current WIFI and re-login

 4. Open “DNS SET ” App and select AUTO-RUN

-When you received the “wifi authentication error occurred” message that simple means the network configuration of your android device does not coincide or matches with the network of the router.
+When you received the “wifi authentication error occurred” message that simply means the network configuration of your android device does not coincide or matches with the network of the router.
 This can be